betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    The institution(s) that sponsored its development may require an open-source release to follow specific processes.
    For example, Livermore Labs' Information Management (IM) office defines the processes to follow for open-source releases.
    By making a project's software open source, it becomse possible to host the software in world-readable, public places (e.g. GitHub or GitLab) where the community can find it and learn from it.
+   In these cases, it is best to choose a *permissive* type open source license which includes a *disclaimer of warranty* which most do.
+   Good options are [MIT](https://opensource.org/license/mit/) or [ISC](https://www.isc.org/licenses/).

+   Utilization of software project hosting providers such as SourceForge, GitHub, GitLab, etc.  definitely helps software projects avoid some issues when discontinuing by enabling the project to maintain a continued presence even after funding is lost.
+The more services (issue tracking, email lists, web site hosting, etc.) the project utilizes from hosting providers, the easier it is for informabout about the project to remain available even after all work has ended.
+   For example, GitHub features the ability to put a repository in an *archived* state.
+   But, even that has its limits (security updates for example take effort).

 1. Document final status

    In any project, documentation is important.
    Ordinarily, documentation has various roles such as for users, developers and/or installers/maintainers of the software.
-   For a project that is ending, there is probably very little resource available to continue writing documentation.
+   For a project that is ending, there is probably very little resource available to continue writing documentation or fill in massive gaps in documentation before all funding is lost.
-   In addition, the role of any remaining documentation should be to try to capture a complete snapshot of *key* aspects of the software as possible.
+   In addition, the role of any remaining documentation should be to try to capture a complete snapshot of *key* aspects of the software design and implementation as possible.
    This could be as simple as bunch of bullets in a `final-status.txt` file that remains with the software.
-   The goal is to capture the project's objectives, methodologies, and key findings.
+   The goal is to capture the software's objectives, methodologies, and key findings.
    Include any design decisions, algorithms, and implementation details that may be valuable to others who might be interested in following in your footsteps.

+This includes code, design decisions, architecture, and any relevant discussions or meetings.
+Create comprehensive documentation that can help other developers understand the project's scope, progress, and any challenges encountered.
+ If you are aware of large swaths of documentation that is sitting around in places (emails, slide decks, pdf files) that are not already available online *with* the source code, consider getting this information *out there*.

 1. Establish an enduring on-line presence